 - 4.4 If a constable proposes to search premises by virtue of consent, rather than by virtue of any other power or authority, the consent must be given (without coercion or duress) by the person entitled to do so before any search can take place.
-The constable must: - make such enquiries as are necessary to be satisfied that the person is entitled to give such consent; - explain to the person so entitled that they are not obliged to give consent, and that any consent given may be withdrawn at any time before the search is completed (i.e. either before the search starts or while it is underway); and - make a written record of any consent given and, so far as possible, get the person who gives consent to sign this. - 4.5 The constable must not enter and search the premises if the consent is not being given freely, or it comes to light that the person purporting to give consent is not entitled to do so.
+The constable must: - make such enquiries as are necessary to be satisfied that the person is entitled to give such consent;

-20 As amended by paragraph 2(2) of Schedule 11 to the Serious Crime Act 2007, paragraph 2(2) of Schedule 48 to the Finance Act 2013 and paragraph 11(2) of Schedule 1 to the Criminal Finances Act 2017.
+&lt;sup>26 As amended by paragraph 2(2) of Schedule 11 to the Serious Crime Act 2007, paragraph 2(2) of Schedule 48 to the Finance Act 2013 and paragraph 11(2) of Schedule 1 to the Criminal Finances Act 2017.

-21 As inserted by section 15 of the Criminal Finances Act 2017.
+&lt;sup>27 As inserted by section 15 of the Criminal Finances Act 2017.